-In the IBM Common Data Provider for z Systems configuration for each z/OS logical partition (LPAR), you define a data stream for each separate source of z/OS log data or SMF data.
-For each data stream that you define, a corresponding data source is created in IBM Operations Analytics - Log Analysis.
+In the IBM Common Data Provider for z Systems configuration for each LPAR, you define a data stream for each separate source of z/OS log data or SMF data.

+For each data stream that you define, a corresponding data source definition must exist in IBM Operations Analytics - Log Analysis.
 A data source is metadata about log data that enables the log data to be ingested for analysis.
-The data source includes, for example, the data source name, the log type, the origin of the log, and an annotation function that enables the content to be more easily searched, filtered, and used to create visualizations in dashboards.
+The data source includes, for example, the log type, the origin of the log, and an annotation function that enables the content to be more easily searched, filtered, and used to create visualizations in dashboards.